-women's and children's clothing expenditures for Muslim festivals (Panel C): Zap households were 7-10 percentage points more likely to spend money on women's and children's clothing and spent approximately 40 percent more as compared with the Cash and Mobile treatments.40
+were 7-10 percentage points more likely to spend money on women's and children's clothing and spent approximately 40 percent more as compared with the Cash and Mobile treatments.
+40

-Taken together, the results in Table 9 provide suggestive evidence that the m-transfer mechanism affected intra-household decision-making, thereby affecting households' uses of the transfer and food security.
+Taken together, the results in Table 8 provide suggestive evidence that the m-transfer mechanism affected intra-household decision-making, thereby affecting households' uses of the transfer and food security.
 This could have happened in one of three ways.
 First, male members of Zap households could have been less likely to spend the transfer on temptation goods.
 Second, women might have been better able to hide the transfer amount from their husbands, allowing them to purchase more diverse foodstuffs on their own.
 Finally, women in Zap households might have been better able to convince their husbands to spend more on higher quality foods or to invest extra effort in finding lower prices for staple foods, thereby freeing up income.
 As we do not have data on temptation good spending, we are unable to rule out the first hypothesis.
-The second hypothesis is not supported by the data on the location of expenditures (Table 7).
+The second hypothesis is not supported by the data on the location of expenditures (Table 6).
 We posit that the third mechanism is potentially at work, although we only have qualitative data to support this.
-As we only this data on the location of expenditures (Table 7).
+As we only have qualitative data to support this.